The Congruity Sales Engine

 • vs an SDR

-A 3-to-6 month bet to recruit, ramp, and manage that lands maybe half the time, $120K to $180K all-in before you know it works, and a junior rep who can't write in your voice.
+A 3-to-6 month bet to recruit, ramp, and manage, $120K to $180K all-in before you know it works, and a junior rep who can't write in your voice.
+Or de-risk it: run a Sprint first, and the hire you do make ramps against a validated segment.

 • vs a GTM engineer